jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

   (a) A Court has declared him to be the father of the child; or (b) A Court has appointed him to be a guardian of the child, or has declared him to be a guardian of the child, by reason of being a parent of the child; or
-  (c) A Court has, before or at the time of making a maintenance order against him, made a paternity order against him; or (d) His name has at any time been entered pursuant to the Births and Deaths Registration Act 1951 in the Register of Births as the father of the child; or
+  (c) A Court has, before or at the time of making a maintenance order against him, made a paternity order against him; or (d) His name has at any time been entered pursuant to the Births, Deaths, Marriages, and Relationships Registration Act 1995 in the Register of Births as the father of the child; or
   (e) He has been declared to be the father of the child by an order made in a country outside New Zealand (being an order to which this section applies pursuant to subsection (2) of this section); or
   (f) He has, in any proceedings before the Court, or in writing signed by him, acknowledged that he is the father of the child.
 (2) The Governor-General may from time to time, by Order in Council, declare that this section applies to orders made by a specific Court or public authority in a specified country outside New Zealand.